Michele Weiner-Davis

 Michele Weiner-Davis is a licensed clinical social worker, marriage and family therapist and author in the field of family therapy.
 She is frequently quoted in the media and has been interviewed significantly on television news programs regarding divorce prevention.
 Weiner-Davis has often been referred to as The Divorce Buster after coining the term “divorce busting” at an American Association for Marriage and Family Therapy conference in 1989.
 She currently writes a regular column, Divorce Busting: Musings From an Unabashed Marriage Saver in Psychology Today.

 Personal life

-Weiner-Davis grew up in New York City along with two brothers.
+Weiner-Davis was born on March 27, 1951, in New York City where she grew up along with two brothers.
 She has described her young childhood as idyllic, similar to the "Walton Family".
 During Weiner-Davis' senior year in high school, her parents divorced after twenty-three years of marriage.
 Her mother had been speaking with a therapist for several years, and she had been advised by the therapist that the differences between her and her husband were irreconcilable.
 Because of her parents' divorce, and due to the fact that many family counselors considered divorce to be a therapeutic option as a first resort in the 1960s, Weiner-Davis became a believer in the sanctity of marriage and a champion for saving the relationships of others.

 Weiner-Davis has two children, a son and a daughter, and has been married since 1977.